eroicaleo/LearningPython/interview/systemdesign/Grokking/Notes.md

    Then it makes sense.
 Otherwise, if the disk also died, seems not be able to recover

 Q: In 2.7, it doesn't actually cover data replication.

+Q: In 4, I am still feel confused about sharding.